 Dr Judith Duquemin

 Judith Duquemin is a structural, systematic painter with an interest in neuroscientific discourse pertaining to arts continuing role in the study of human perception in the 21st century.
-Duquemin creates
+Duquemin

-support an experimental approach to practice which enable Duquemin to override habits of flatness, orthogonality, repetition, and symmetry in favour of the employment of an open ended systematic approach.
-The result is an estimate of form in a perpetual state
+patterns support an experimental approach to practice which enable Duquemin to override habits of flatness, orthogonality, repetition, and symmetry in favour of the employment of an open ended systematic approach.
+The result is an estimate of form in a perpetual

-of flux.
+state of flux.
 New theory in the science of mind states that the brain sees percepts that liken hallucinations, not images, which are deciphered in terms of perceptual, cognitive, affective, and sociocultural significance based upon the subject’s memories,

 emotional responses, and the role of mirror neurons that help to shape the brains best understanding of the origins of sense data received.
 The acrylic paintings/maquettes titled: Series: Parallels and the digital facade design titled: Thirty-Six